• Home

 By Trauma News on November 14, 2016 Registry

-Changes in the National Trauma Data Standard go into effect on January 1.
+Changes in the National Trauma Data Standard (NTDS) go into effect on January 1.
 Registry software vendors will handle much of the transition work, but trauma registrars need to pay attention to several key points.
-In this month’s “Trauma Registry Q&A” column, trauma registry experts from Pomphrey Consulting explain what to do now to prepare your trauma registry for 2017.
+In this “Trauma Registry Q&A” column, trauma registry experts from Pomphrey Consulting explain what to do now to prepare your trauma registry for upcoming changes to the NTDS.

 Q. I’m new to trauma registry.
 Could you explain what’s happening?

-The National Trauma Data Standard (NTDS) Data Dictionary defines the data elements that make up the National Trauma Data Bank (NTDB).
+The NTDS Data Dictionary defines the data elements that make up the National Trauma Data Bank (NTDB).
 The American College of Surgeons revises the dictionary annually and makes the new standard available in July for the coming year.
 Registry system vendors need to update their software to reflect the changes.
 Trauma registrars need to understand the changes and may also need to modify certain aspects of their registry system.

 Q. How do I learn about the changes?

-The first step is to download the NTDS Data Dictionary for 2017 Admissions and the 2017 NTDS Change Log.
-To access these resources, visit the NTDS website and look under “Latest News.”
+The first step is to download the NTDS Data Dictionary for upcoming-year admissions and the NTDS Change Log for the upcoming year.

 Next, the entire registry team should review the change log together to understand the revisions.
 Making sure everyone understands the new definitions will help ensure data validity.

 Some revisions replace old data elements with new ones.
-In 2017, for example, the NTDS is retiring “drug use indicator” and replacing it with “drug screen.”
-This new element is defined as “first recorded positive drug screen results within 24 hours after first hospital encounter.”
+In 2023 (upcoming year), for example, the NTDS is retiring “Mental/Personality Disorders” and replacing it with more detailed types of disorders such as “Bipolar Disorder” and “Major Depressive Disorder”.

 Q. What are “associated edit checks”?